-When a radiologist detects a suspicious on a , more tests need to be done to see if it could possibly be a cancer.
+When a radiologist detects a suspicious area on a mammogram, more tests need to be done to see if it is a cancer.
 Abnormalities on mammogram may include finding micro calcifications (tiny white dots on mammogram), masses (where there appears to be a lump on the x-ray), or areas of distortion in the breast tissue.
-Whilst all of these may be associated with breast cancer they can also be caused by non cancerous (benign) breast disease and 5-15% of women with abnormal mammograms will not have breast cancer.
+Whilst all of these may be associated with breast cancer they can also be caused by non cancerous (benign) breast disease and 75% of women recalled with abnormal mammograms will not have breast cancer.
 Also a palpable breast lump may be caused by a cyst or a fibro-adenoma which is not cancerous.
 Therefore any woman with a breast lump or abnormal mammogram will need more testing before a diagnosis can be made.
 This may be done by requesting more images of the breast with more in-depth scans (such as an ultrasound or MRI) or by a biopsy of the lump or suspicious area.
-For a biopsy, a small sample of tissue is taken from the suspicious area of the breast so that a pathologist can examine the cells for signs of cancer.
-There are several types of biopsies (fine needle aspiration, core biopsy, surgical biopsy) performed to first determine whether the area is benign (non-cancerous) or malignant (cancerous).
-This determination will guide treatment.
-The type of biopsy depends on the size of the abnormal area and also whether it can be felt on examination.
-Usually a fine needle aspiration (FNA) is performed for woman with breast lumps that can be easily felt (as the lump is close to the skin) and a few cells are removed from the lump to be examined under a microscope.
-Sometimes if the lump is quite big or is quite deep in the breast tissue, a core biopsy is taken which involves taking a larger sample of the tissue as compared to the few cells taken in a FNA.
-Because a core needle can remove a larger tissue sample, and more samples are taken for comparison, a core needle biopsy is more accurate than a fine needle aspiration.
-However, if you have very small breasts or very hard lumps, a core needle may not be able to take a good tissue sample, and other biopsy methods may be required.
-Core biopsies may also be done under radiological guidance (so the doctor knows where to aim the needle) if the lump cannot be felt easily.
-This may be the case where suspicious areas are picked up incidentally on mammogram and cannot be felt on the patient.
-Occasionally the lump may be removed surgically first and a biopsy done after removal.
-This is called an excision biopsy if the entire lump is removed or an incisional biopsy if only part of the lump is removed.
+For a biopsy, a small sample of tissue is taken under local anaesthetic from the suspicious area of the breast so that a pathologist can examine the tissue for signs of cancer – termed a core biopsy.
+This may be done under radiological guidance (so the doctor knows where to aim the needle) if the lump cannot be felt easily.
+Occasionally a fine needle aspiration is performed to extract cells to be examined by a pathologist.
+Rarely, if a definite diagnosis cannot be made after two or more attempts at core biopsy, then the lump may be removed surgically, termed an excision biopsy or a sample taken, termed an incisional biopsy.

-If the pathologist's diagnosis is invasive carcinoma, there are several tests that may be performed on the cancer cells that guide in treatment and prognosis of the patient.
-The most useful of these are Her-2/neu and oestrogen and progesterone receptors.
+- If the pathologist's diagnosis is invasive carcinoma, there are several tests that may be performed on the cancer cells that guide in treatment and prognosis of the patient.
+The most useful of these are oestrogen and progesterone receptors and Her-2/neu.

-Finally, women who are at high risk for breast cancer because of family history can find out if they have the BRCA-1 or BRCA-2 by taking a blood test.
+Finally, women who are at high risk for breast cancer because of family history can find out if they have the BRCA-1, BRCA-2 or TP53 gene mutation by taking a blood test.
 Since the BRCA genes normally help to protect a woman from developing breast cancer, a mutation in either gene indicates that the patient is at higher risk for developing the disease.
 Women who carry mutations in either the BRCA-1 or BRCA-2 gene face a 60-80% lifetime risk of breast cancer.
 It is important to remember, however, that not all individuals with the mutation develop breast cancer and that most cases of breast cancer occur in women who lack mutations in either BRCA gene.
-A should explain the meaning of the results and offer advice about options for decreasing risk.
+A genetic counsellor should explain the meaning of the results and offer advice about options for decreasing risk.
 Counselling advice should be offered both before testing takes place and after receiving test results.